better-internet/radworks-docs/docs/understanding-radicle/how-it-works.md

 There are currently no restrictions on the length (in bytes) of the fields.

-Applications MAY add additional payload data, but MUST do so in a way which unambiguously preserves the shape of the above definitions.
+Applications may add additional payload data, but must do so in a way which unambiguously preserves the shape of the above definitions.
 See also: [Serialisation](/#Serialisation).

 ## Radicle URNs